 - Increased organic search traffic

-What are the best types of linkable assets your business can create?
+The best types of linkable assets you can create include:

 - Pitch sites in your niche that actively publish infographics.

 Online tools and calculators can attract a lot of links.
 For instance, the backlink profile for CoSchedule’s Headline Analyzer has over 16K links from 3.6K referring domains.

 The barrier to implementing an online tool or calculator as content is you need a decent budget to hire a designer, programmer, or coder.
 After development, pitch your tool or calculator to web pages that already talk about the problem your tool solves.